kazinov/cradle-auditify/README.md

      color: "red"
   ```

-  This document will be updated in the database as usual and also **new audit document will be created in the database**:
+  This document will be updated as usual and also **new audit document will be created in the database**:

  ```